fearlessdots/update-hosts-file/README.md

 ---

 I believe **everyone** should have the right to browse the web without worries of being spied on or end up accessing a malicious website.
-If you also believe in this, give a try to Steven Black's work.
 The scripts found at this repository are just a way I (a newbie on Linux world and Shell language) found to make me safer online.

 ![undraw_connected_world_wuay](https://user-images.githubusercontent.com/63175560/123716784-d6a4b080-d851-11eb-9c1d-f7fb3054f609.png)